UN Security Council backs Western Sahara talks - Journal du Cameroun

 Koehler is expected to embark on a new regional tour soon to press for negotiations, which some diplomats say could happen later this year.

-In a message to Algeria, which has refused to engage in direct talks with Morocco over Western Sahara, the resolution called on the neighboring states to “increase their engagement in the negotiating process.”
+In a message to Algeria, which has refused to engage in direct talks with Morocco over Western Sahara, the resolution called on the neighboring states to “increase their engagement in the negotiating process” — an element praised by Morocco.

+“It is Algeria that arms and shelters the Polisario, it is Algeria that finances it, it is Algeria that oversees it and mobilizes all its diplomatic apparatus to counter the territorial integrity of the kingdom (of Morocco),” Bourita said.

 Morocco has long insisted that Algeria come to the table, but Algiers sees this as a ploy to sideline the Polisario and present the conflict as a regional one.